• Days

 Frequently Asked Questions

-Q- A made a payment of Rs.55 Lakh for professional services on 05 September, 2019.
-Whether TDS will be deducted in this case and if yes, on what amount ?
+Q- A made a payment of Rs.
+55 lakh for professional services on September 5, 2019.
+Will TDS be deducted in this case?
+If yes, on what amount?

 Particular Amount ( Rs.)